Knick Knack: References to Knick Knack in other media

 In the Toy Story franchise, a book titled Knick Knack is often seen on a bookshelf along with other books named after Pixar shorts.
 Knick and his snow globe appear in Toy Story That Time Forgot.

+Clips from the short can be seen on the TV when Hamm is flickering through the channels in Toy Story 2.

+Sunny Atlantis is seen on the shipwreck in the dentist's fish tank in Finding Nemo.

+The Snowman is seen in the snowglobe in Lizzie's Curios Shop in Cars.

+Sunny Miami appears on a passport in Up when Carl buys plane tickets.

+Knick's snow globe appears in the antique store in Toy Story 4.

 During 2007–2008, a series of commercials released in the United Kingdom for Bupa featured the Knick Knack theme tune as their soundtrack.

 A store at Pixar Pier at Disney California Adventure references this short film.
 The name of the store is Knick's Knacks.
 The sign at the front of the store displays Knick the snowman in his snow globe.